-Inner text tab (available only for AutoShapes with text added)
+Inner text tab (available for AutoShapes with text added)

-Note: This tab appears only for text frames and AutoShapes containing text (see the section "Adding text to AutoShapes", page 239).
+Note: This tab appears only for AutoShapes containing text (see the section Adding text to AutoShapes) and for Text frames.

 Use the Inner Text tab to change settings affecting the text inside the AutoShape.